Pebble Creek Community Church

 - Inactivity.
 See “Inactive Member” above.

-Discipline: The discipline of the Church shall be carried out by the Board of Elders in accordance with Biblical principles and guidelines outlined in Matthew 18.
+Discipline: The discipline of the Church shall be carried out by the Board of Elders in accordance with Biblical principles and guidelines outlined in Matthew 18 and Galatians 6:1.

 III.
 GROUPS WITHIN PEBBLE CREEK COMMUNITY CHURCH